menandmice/micetro_docs/guides/implementation/central_logging.rst

 Define the logfile’s location (e.g. ``/var/mmsuite/mmcentral.log`` for Linux) and in ‘*Logging Level for Men&Mice Central*’ set the value.

 .. note::
-  Men&Mice recommend setting the loglevel to **5** for troubleshooting.
+  It is recommended to set the loglevel to **5** for troubleshooting.
 Consult the Customer Care team to determine the best loglevel for your environment.